pushtell/react-ab-test/README.md

 When a [win is emitted](#emitteremitwinexperimentname) the helper sends an `Experiment Win` event using [`mixpanel.track(...)`](https://mixpanel.com/help/reference/javascript-full-api-reference#mixpanel.track) with `Experiment` and `Variant` properties.

+Try it [on JSFiddle](https://jsfiddle.net/pushtell/hwtnzm35/) *JSFiddle Babel support [appears to be broken on Chrome 46.](https://github.com/jsfiddle/jsfiddle-issues/issues/634)*

 ```js

 var Experiment = require("react-ab-test/lib/Experiment");